Best place to live in every state

 South Carolina: Forest Acres

 Forest Acres is a family-friendly community near the border of the capital city of Columbia.
 It draws a diverse community, from young professionals and families to retirees.
-It offers so much for its residents to do, from family events and a farmers market to several parks, such as Citadel Park, Idalia Park and Quinine Hill Park.
+Residents enjoy year-round family-friendly events, a farmers market, and several parks.

 South Dakota: Dakota Dunes

 - Population: 2,895